5jt/dyalog-cookbook/manuscript/02-Structure.md

 * Because of `enc` and `nl` we have to have two lines anyway, but if we weren't interested in `enc` and `nl` a one-liner would do: `tbl⍪←CountLetters ⊃⎕NGET file`.
 Not a good idea?

-  No. If you have to inspect what comes from several files because one (or more) of them contains something unexpected, you’ll want to check what you’ve got, file by file.
+  No. If you have to inspect what comes from several files because some of them might contain something unexpected, you’ll want to check what you’ve got, file by file.
 By separating it on two lines you can open an edit window on `txt`, put a stop vector on line 5, and easily review the content of each file.

 * The system settings are made in `MyApp`, but that’s not exactly ideal.
 These should be set for everything in the WS, in particular `#`.

   This is important for the `Utilities` script because as soon as we introduce a function into it that depends on either `⎕IO` or `⎕ML` we might or might not be in trouble.

   But there is more to it: when we execute a statement like `ref←#.⎕NS ''` (note the `#.`!) then the (unnamed) namespace created by this statement would inherit all the system settings from its parent `#`.
-While you have configured your session according to your needs, when you start the app with a double-click on the DYAPP on a different machine with different settings you have no idea what you are going to get.
+While you have configured your session according to your needs when you start the app with a double-click on the DYAPP on a different machine with different settings you have no idea what you are going to get.

   It is therefore safer – and strongly recommended – to ensure the setting is well-defined.
 We will come back to this later.